santstyle/rimurumusic-bot/README.md

-# RimusuMusic Bot
+# RimuruMusic Bot
-LAVALINK BOT MADE BY SHIVA.
+LAVALINK BOT MADE BY SHIVA|
 MODIFED BY SANTSTYLE

 Fork the Repositry and add your bot token.
 Must turn on intents and run the code.